FAForever/website/README.md

 Requires Node AND Grunt

-1. Update .env and set to development or production
+1. Copy .env.example to .env and set to development or production
 2. npm install
 3. grunt sass:dev
 4. grunt serve:dev (development)